 While it’s popular to say “gobble gobble” as a Thanksgiving catchphrase, only male turkeys actually gobble.
-Female turkeys don’t gobble, but cackle instead.
-Somehow “cackle cackle” just doesn’t have the same ring to it.
+Female turkeys don’t gobble but cackle instead.
+Somehow “cackle cackle” just doesn’t have the same ring.

 When the first Thanksgiving actually took place is debatable.
-But the history books teach us that the traditional Thanksgiving as we know it first happened during the three-day pilgrim celebration that happened in 1621 at Plymouth Colony, in present day Massachusetts.
+But the history books teach us that the traditional Thanksgiving as we know it first happened during the three-day pilgrim celebration in 1621 at Plymouth Colony, in present-day Massachusetts.
 First come, first serve?

 Since 1947, a pre-Thanksgiving tradition is for the United States President to pardon a turkey during a White House ceremony known as the National Thanksgiving Turkey Presentation.
 During the ceremony, the President is presented with one live turkey, which he “pardons” from being slaughtered.
 After being pardoned, the turkey gets to live out its days on a farm.
 Lucky bastard! … Oops, pardon my French hen.

 Thanksgiving Day is the busiest travel day of the year.
-The American Automobile Association (AAA) has estimated that over 42 million Americans travel by car 50 miles or more over the holiday weekend.
-Another 4 million people travel by air to visit their loved ones for the holiday.
+The American Automobile Association (AAA) has estimated that over 42 million Americans travel 50 miles or more by car over the holiday weekend.
+Another 4 million people travel by air to visit their loved ones for a holiday.
 So there’s really nothing better than a family meal.

 According to the National Turkey Federation, nearly 88% of Americans eat turkey on Thanksgiving.
 And around 212 million turkeys are consumed each year.
 Turkeys are said to have been the most plentiful meat at the time of the first Thanksgiving in 1621.
 This is probably why it has become the traditional main course for the holiday. … Wait, wait, there’s actually a National Turkey Federation?